ClementNerma/Rave/docs/specs.md

 messages[1]; // 'Hello world'
 ```

-Unlike tuples, the index is not forced to be a raw index:
+Unlike tuples, the index is not forced to be a plain index:

 ```sn
 let i = 1p;